jina-ai/dalle-flow/README.md

-DALL·E Flow is a workflow for generating images from text prompt.
+DALL·E Flow is an interactive workflow for generating high-definition images from text prompt.
 It first leverages [DALL·E-Mega](https://github.com/borisdayma/dalle-mini) to generate image candidates, and then calls [CLIP-as-service](https://github.com/jina-ai/clip-as-service) to rank the candidates w.r.t. the prompt.
 The preferred candidate is fed to [GLID-3 XL](https://github.com/Jack000/glid-3-xl) for diffusion, which often enriches the texture and background.
 Finally, the candidate is upscaled to 1024x1024 with [SwinIR](https://github.com/JingyunLiang/SwinIR).

 DALL·E Flow is built with [Jina]() in a client-server architecture.
 This enables DALL·E Flow with high scalability,  non-blocking streaming, and a modern Pythonic API.
 Client can interact the server via gRPC/Websocket/HTTP with TLS.